doctsteel/launchcode-challenge/README.md

 Front-end was where I most spent time and effort on: the stack it uses is React, Chakra-Ui, Formik, tanstack's react query and react table.

 Managed to implement all required functions: Creating quote, visualizing tables of quotes and viewing the details of a quote.
+Also, login is implemented in a very basic way.
 Due to time constraints, I couldn't style all components.

 **Installing**